Luis Octavio

 The Problem

-DINN 1.0 had been live for almost two years.
+DINN 1.0 had been live for almost a year.
 It had near-zero users.

 The product was functional.
 The problem was that no one had actually asked young Mexicans why they weren't investing or how they wanted to invest.